 Metribuzin is an important herbicide for controlling numerous weed species in wheat.
 However, wheat varieties may differ in tolerance to metribuzin.
-This article shows our evaluations of wheat varieties included in the current MSU Wheat Variety Trials for metribuzin tolerance.
-This should help you better assess potential for wheat crop injury. . . . → Read More: Evaluation of Wheat Varieties for Metribuzin Tolerance
+These are the results from our evaluation of wheat varieties included in the MSU Wheat Variety Trials.
+This should help you better assess potential for wheat crop injury. . . . → Read More: 2014 Wheat Variety Evaluations for Tolerance to Metribuzin Herbicide

 Wheat can be successfully established and grown using many planting methods, but several management practices can certainly enhance your potential for growing a productive crop this season.
 Those practices include timely planting, appropriate seeding rates and methods, suitable seedbed preparation and fall weed control.